robshep/bldrgenratr/README.md

             /*
-             *  the next implementation will include sub-Bldrs
-             *  ... as follows.
+             *  you can also nest Bldrs naturally, as follows.
              */

             User u2 = UserBldr.nu()